GaborIreHun/CarApp/README.md

 # CarApp
 CarApp
-This microsrvice was provided by the lecturer and was utilized to a CI/CD Jenkins pipeline assessment.
+This microservice was provided by the lecturer and was utilized for a CI/CD Jenkins pipeline assessment.
 Created Dockerfile, Jenkinsfile, and deployment file for Kubernetes to achieve the requirements.